jennhuynh02/KRMA/README.md

-# Treasure Box
+# KRMA
-Treasure Box is a web application where users can place media (either photo or desired text) into a treasure box in exchange for a key.
-Keys can be used to fetch an item out of the treasure boxes.
+KRMA is a web application where users can place media (either photo or desired text) into KRMA in exchange for a karma key.
+Keys can be used to fetch an item out of the karmic cycle.

-Access the live site [here](treasure-box.herokuapp.com)
+Access the live site [here](krmaa.herokuapp.com)

 ## Demo